heyimnova/bus-bot/README.md

 $ node .
 ```

-With this you will have a running instance of Bus-Bot!
+With this you will have a running instance of the Bus Bot!
 You can now add it to any Discord servers you want to run this service from :)

 ***Running the bot will require the terminal it was run from be left alive, so it is recommended that you run this within a detachable terminal session using a tool such as [tmux](https://github.com/tmux/tmux#readme) so you can leave it running in the background.***